 Orientation and First Business meeting

-The resolutions that were accepted by our delegation were then submitted to TMA.
-These resolutions were included in the TMA Handbook for Delegates and considered during the TMA House of Delegates sessions.
+The resolutions that are accepted by our delegation are then submitted by staff to TMA.
+These resolutions will be included in the TMA Handbook for delegation members and considered during the TMA House of Delegates sessions.
 NOTE: As the 2020 virtual HOD session will consider only essential or urgent business, these resolutions will be tabled to the 2021 HOD sessions.

-Our four local Review Teams considered from the TMA Handbook the action reports (submitted by TMA boards, councils and committees) and resolutions (submitted by other counties, individuals and TMA sections).
-Each Review Team made a recommendation on each item from the team's assigned section whether our delegation should support, disapprove, or recommend amendment or referral, or monitor the discussion at the TMA Reference Committee meetings at TexMed.
+Our four local Review Teams will consider from the TMA Handbook the action reports (submitted by TMA boards, councils, committees) and resolutions (submitted by other counties, individuals, TMA sections).
+Each Review Team makes a recommendation on each item from the team's assigned section whether our delegation should support, disapprove, or recommend amendment or referral at the TMA Reference Committee meetings during TexMed.

-Immediately following the Review Teams meetings, the Chairs of the four Review Teams presented to our delegation the teams' recommendations.
-The delegation took into consideration the recommendations and decided how, as a delegation, it wished to respond to each item presented.
-Our delegation also reviewed the list of candidates running for TMA elected offices.
+Immediately following the Review Teams meetings, the Chairs of the four Review Teams will present to our delegation the teams' recommendations.
+The delegation takes into consideration the recommendations and decides how, as a delegation, it wishes to respond to each item presented.
+Our delegation will also review the list of candidates running for TMA elected offices.